 Hollywood School successfully blends the original heritage block (built in 1935) with extensions (completed 1995) and additions through the BER program (completed in 2010).
 Two new transportable general classrooms replaced dilapidated demountables in 2013.
-Traditional classrooms cater for our Year Two through Six students and are air-conditioned, with high ceilings that overlook wide, wooden verandahs.
+Traditional classrooms cater for our Year One through Four students and are air-conditioned, with high ceilings that overlook wide, wooden verandahs.
 The Early Education Centre was refurbished during 2014 and caters for our Kindergarten and Pre-Primary classes.
-An Art/Science/Music block allows for a dedicated Science and Music programs to be conducted across the school.
-The computer laboratory is situated in the air conditioned, recently refreshed, purpose built library, featuring an updated learning area incorporating an interactive white board to support learning and teaching.
-All classrooms have Interactive White Boards, due to significant donations from the P&C, and adequate IT is available through desktop, laptop and iPad devices.
+An Art and Science block allows for specialist programs to be conducted in the school, and a dedicated Music room in our heritage block caters for the specialist music program in a space with beautiful acoustics.
+The computer laboratory is situated in the air-conditioned, recently refreshed, purpose-built library, featuring an updated learning area incorporating an interactive whiteboard to support learning and teaching.
+Additionally, all classrooms have interactive whiteboards, funded in part by significant donations from the P&C, and adequate IT is available through desktop, laptop and iPad devices.

-Hollywood Primary School's grounds are well maintained, and are shaded by three heritage Morton Bay fig trees.
-Our front garden is extremely attractive, including sculpted low hedges, well-maintained roses and a superb fountain centrepiece.
+Hollywood Primary School's grounds are well maintained, and are shaded by three heritage Moreton Bay fig trees.
+Our front garden is attractive, including sculpted low hedges, well-maintained roses and a superb fountain centrepiece.
 This view complements our school heritage facade, and is a delight for visitors, passers-by and local wildlife.
-The student-based Sustainability Team, continue to maintain Graeme's Garden.
+The student-based Sustainability Team continue to maintain Graeme's Garden.
 A Nature Strip to link the Hollywood Bushland to Kings Park is prioritised in school planting and includes considered plant selection.

 The playgrounds and sporting facilities are expansive, and include a 25-metre swimming pool, which is a shared school and community resource.
 Our school oval is fully refurbished, with a new bore automatically reticulating the whole school grounds.
 Our students access Highview Park to create additional play space during recess and lunch, and to facilitate our Physical Education program, through the good relationships our community holds with the City of Nedlands and the Suburban Lions Hockey Club.

-Our school caters for approximately 300 students, from Kindergarten to Year 6.
-We receive frequent applications for enrolment from out of boundary suburbs, due to the quality education program we are providing, our attitude of reflection leading to improvement and the care our staff take to treat each child as an individual.
+Our school caters for approximately 350 students, from Kindergarten to Year 6.
+Our high levels of enrolments are attracted by the quality education program we provide, our attitude of reflection leading to improvement, and the care our staff take to treat each child as an individual.

 Over twenty nationalities are represented within our school population, a positive testament to the community attitude and active acceptance of cultural diversity.
 Staff and parents take an inclusive, sensitive and empathetic approach to assisting all families in our school to feel welcome, make connections and experience social, academic, creative and sporting success.
 The cultural diversity among students is recognised and celebrated by teachers to provide an enriched and inclusive curriculum.
-French is the Language Other Than English offered to students from years one to seven.
+French is the Language Other Than English offered to students from Years One to Six.

-At Hollywood Primary School, we as a community are concerned with the development of the whole child.
+At Hollywood Primary School we, as a community, are concerned with the development of the whole child.
 Effective policies and programs provide clear expectations of standards of behaviour in a supportive and caring learning environment.
-Close school/family/student links are established, nurtured and maintained, ensuring an evidence-based, individually tailored educational partnership built on honesty, openness and a shared desire to do the best educationally for the child.
+Close school/family/student links are established, nurtured and maintained, ensuring an evidence-based and individually tailored educational partnership built on honesty, openness and a shared desire to do the best educationally for the child.

-After and before school care for Hollywood students is offered by several community organisations.
-Other out-of-school hours programs include art and drama lessons, the community band and a range of sporting activities.
+Before and after school care for Hollywood students is offered by several community organisations.
+Other out-of-school-hours programs include art and drama lessons, the community band and a range of sporting activities.
 Our facilities are used by many educational, parent and community bodies after school hours, continuing to strengthen our links with the wider community and to effectively use this community resource.

 We cater for a wide range of student abilities and interests.
 Students with learning difficulties are supported through Individual Education Plans, as well as whole school programs.
-Years four to six students are encouraged to join the school choir and/or band.
-Years five to six students identified as gifted and or talented are offered courses through the Department of Education and Training's Primary Extension Program (PEAC).
+Years Four to Six students are encouraged to join the school choir and/or band.
+Years Five and Six students identified as gifted and/or talented are offered courses through the Department of Education and Training's Primary Extension and Challenge (PEAC) program.
 The school hosts a PEAC band course for musically talented students from across the district.
-Years Six students can access the School of Instrumental Music for in-school flute, clarinet and guitar lessons.
+Years Four to Six students can access the School of Instrumental Music for in-school flute, brass, cello, violin and guitar lessons.

 The School Board is made up of representatives from the parent body, a community representative and staff.
-The Board informs the direction of the School, based on our parent views, vision, and aspirations for their children, oversees Policy development and assists with governance of the school.
-The Parents and Citizens' Association is a strong, well-organised, high profile parent body who sees the advancement of the school as a key priority.
+The Board informs the direction of the School, based on our parents' views, vision, and aspirations for their children, oversees Policy development, and assists with governance of the school.
+The Parents and Citizens' Association is a strong, well-organised, high-profile parent body who sees the advancement of the school as a key priority.